mickelson/attract/Layouts.md

         {
         }

-     If provided, this function will be called with each output line in `op`.
+     If provided, this function will get called repeatedely with chunks of the command output in `op`.
+NOTE: `op` is not necessarily aligned with the start and the end of the lines of output from the command.
+In any one call `op` may contain data from multiple lines and that may begin or end in the middle of a line.

 Return Value: